Planning a summer visit to Lydford Gorge?

-During winter the Devil’s Cauldron and river path are shut to visitors.
+During winter a major section of the gorge is shut to visitors.
 This is for safety reasons and to allow the rangers time to maintain the nearly four miles of steep and remote paths.
-From Saturday 3 March, the whole gorge will be open to visitors, granting access to the depths of the gorge.
-Experience some extraordinary natural features including the roaring Devil’s Cauldron pothole.
+From Saturday 2 March 2019 the whole gorge will re-open granting access to the depths of the gorge.
+Experience some extraordinary natural features including the roaring Devil’s Cauldron pothole and Tunnel Falls.

-At 90 feet, the Whitelady Waterfall is the highest in the south west of England.
+At almost 30 meters Whitelady Waterfall is the highest in South West England.
 Depending on the weather it can be a gentle flow of water over the cliff face or a raging torrent crashing into the pool below.
 After a day of heavy rain it can be an exhilarating experience standing at the base of the Whitelady feeling the spray on your face.

 The river path takes you up and over a series of potholes.
 These are named after the tunnel cut into the rock, which was created for Victorian tourists to see the gorge, and is still part of the path today.
 The river swirls like whirlpools as it tumbles and cascades down this stunning section of the gorge.